-Court enters a Judgment of Divorce Nisi, typically within thirty days of your final hearing date or the last day of a trial.
-The Nisi Period also automatically expires, giving rise to a Judgment of Divorce Absolute.
-The Nisi Period lasts 90 days in the case of contested divorces and 120 days in the case of uncontested divorces.
+The Court will enter a Judgment of Divorce NISI, typically within thirty days of your final hearing date or the last day of a trial.
+The NISI Period also automatically expires, giving rise to a Judgment of Divorce Absolute.
+The NISI Period lasts 90 days in the case of contested divorces and 120 days in the case of uncontested divorces.

 DISSOLUTION OF A CIVIL UNION

 The Commonwealth of Massachusetts does not grant Civil Unions.
 It does, however, offer legal recognition to Civil Unions that were granted in other jurisdictions.
 Given this fact, Massachusetts has also had to come up with a means by which a Civil Union may be terminated.
 This solution is an action to dissolve a Civil Union.

 The process of obtaining the dissolution of a Civil Union is similar to that of obtaining a divorce.
 Instead of filing a petition or complaint for divorce, though, what is filed is an “equitable complaint”.
 This asks the Court to dissolve a Civil Union because it is an appropriate action given the Court’s jurisdiction over family matters, and because it is in the interest of justice for the Court to allow those with a Civil Union to terminate this legal union.